 ·

-Auto-archive every Claude Code session into a `claude_sessions` folder
+Detailed: Auto-archive every Claude Code session into an `ai_sessions` folder

-Auto-archive every Claude Code session into a `claude_sessions` folder
+Detailed: Auto-archive every Claude Code session into an `ai_sessions` folder

-For readers who **already have `FRESHJOTS_TOKEN` set** and want a clean session-archive pattern: every `/clear`, every `/compact`, every window close lands as a new note inside a dedicated `claude_sessions` folder, titled `claude-code-YYYY-MM-DD-session-N`, with a 50-file rolling local stash as a fallback.
+For readers who own a Fresh Jots API token, and it's set and want a clean session-archive pattern: every `/clear`, every `/compact`, every window close lands as a new note inside a dedicated `ai_sessions` folder, titled `claude-code-YYYY-MM-DD-session-HH-MM-SS`, with a 50-file rolling local stash as a fallback.
 One script, one folder, never lose a transcript again.

-- **A 50-file rolling local stash** — the most recent fifty sessions stay on disk; older ones are pruned.
+- **A 50-file rolling local stash** — the most recent fifty sessions stay on disk; older ones are pruned automatically.

 1. How the trigger works